Biłgoraj: Foundation and early history

 The area of current Biłgoraj was covered by dense forests and swamps, where establishment of human settlements was difficult.
 In the first half of the 16th century, local noble family of Gorajski built first settlements in this sparsely populated corner of Lesser Poland.
 At that time, the villages of Gromada, Dąbrowica and Olendrów were founded.

-The town of Biłgoraj was officially established in 1570 by Adam Gorajski, and incorporated by King Stefan Batory at Lviv on 10 September 1578.
-Its main market square was placed on the hill called Bialy Goraj.
+The town of Biłgoraj was officially established in 1570 by Adam Gorajski, and incorporated by King Stephen Báthory at Lwów on 10 September 1578.
+Its main market square was placed on the hill called Biały Goraj.
 The town, surrounded by rivers, held a strategic position and was easy to defend.
 Biłgoraj quickly grew, due to a busy merchant road from Jarosław to Lublin.
 Biłgoraj town was surrounded by a defensive wall with watchtowers, although the town's further growth extended into suburbs.
 A bridge was built over the Biala Lada.
 Until 1693 Biłgoraj remained in the hands of the Gorajski family.
 Throughout the 18th century, it belonged either to the Szczuka family or the Potocki family.
 Most houses in Biłgoraj were made of wood, which resulted in several fires.
 Furthermore, the wars of the mid-17th century destroyed the town twice; first in 1648, when the town was burned by the Cossacks of Bohdan Khmelnytsky; then in 1655, by the Swedes during the deluge.

+Late modern period

 Biłgoraj was an important center of the Bar Confederation, and in the area of the town several skirmishes took place between the Poles and the Russians.
-After the Partition of Poland, Biłgoraj was annexed by the Austrian Empire, and in 1809 it became part of Duchy of Warsaw (since 1815, Russian-controlled Congress Kingdom).
+The town was annexed by Austria in the Third Partition of Poland in 1795.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
 In the late 18th century its population was 3,000; and grew to 6,000 by 1865.
 At that time, it was the third biggest town of Lublin Governorate, after Lublin and Hrubieszów.